Elysia sp. #5

 in protected to moderately exposed locations at depths of < 1 to 1.5

 m (< 3 to 5 ft).
-All three mature animals had
+Most mature animals had

 laid an egg mass similar to the egg mass of Elysia tomentosa--a flattened, 0.8